-An enhanced APGO website discusses the registration process in great detail and has menu areas dedicated to various possible applicants, including the internationally trained.
-The application and various forms will be regularly reviewed by the Executive Director, the Registrar, and the Deputy Registrar.
-The web content will be regularly reviewed by the Executive Director, Registrar, Council, the Deputy Registrar, and the Communications Coordinator.
+APGO website discusses the registration process in great detail and has menu areas dedicated to various possible applicants, including the internationally trained.
+The application and various forms will be regularly reviewed by the Registrar, and the Deputy Registrar.
+The web content will be regularly reviewed by the Registrar, the CEO, Council, the Deputy Registrar, and the Communications Coordinator.